hvishwanath/slides/maglev-x/intro.md

 - Maglev Admin : Team responsible for `maglev-release`
 - Platform Teams: Teams responsible for getting a `maglev-release` into a platform (ex.
 DNAC)

 These are just logical roles/definitions.
-In our setup, there can be a few people that play (are already playing) these roles.
+In our setup, there can be just a few people that play (are already playing) these roles.
 ---

 ## Service Development (Service Team)